The Ins and Outs of Catalogue Printing

-If you are looking for a more unusual catalogue, it is possible to print pretty much any size you choose, but this can result in some of the paper being wasted.
+If you are looking for a more unusual catalogue design, it is possible to print pretty much any size you choose, but this can result in some of the paper being wasted.

 The two main types of binding are stitched and perfect bound.
 Stitched is basically stapled and perfect bound is when the pages are glued like with a book.
 PUR biding is a type of perfect binding, but with a stronger glue.
 Perfect/PUR binding tends to be a little more expensive than stitched catalogues.